Click on the picture to send them an email

 Click for more details

 We are a non-profit organisation and welcome any kind of support.
-Everyone on County Linx Radio are volunteers and nobody is paid on the station we actually pay subs to help with the running costs of the station.
+Everyone on County Linx Radio are volunteers and nobody is paid on the station.
 If you would like to join the team, please check out the Join the Team page.

 To supporting County Linx Radio you could make a Donation by clicking on the PayPal botton below.